bodybank-sdk/BodyBank-SDK-JS/readme_i18n/README_en.md

 We recommend to save the id in your database ASAP after receiving it, for it's necessary to get the result of estimation.

 ### Get estimation request
-In order to get particular estimation request, you can call `getEstimationRequest` method.
+In order to get particular estimation request's data, you can call `getEstimationRequest` method.

 Estimation result is included in the request object you get from this method.